Refugee Status Determination

 In situations where UNHCR conducts RSD under its mandate, UNHCR continues to explore and implement measures to enhance the effectiveness of its RSD response.
 Where appropriate, UNHCR seeks to identify alternatives to individual RSD under its mandate for select groups of asylum-seekers.
 UNHCR also uses, and encourages states to use, the most appropriate case processing methodology for a given population, taking into account its characteristics.
 To this end, UNHCR published in 2017 a glossary of RSD case processing terms that guides the use of case processing methodology in a given situation.

 The core standards and best practices to ensure harmonized, efficient and quality RSD procedures, including reception and registration, are presented in the “Procedural Standards for RSD under UNHCR’s Mandate.”
 The adoption and implementation of these revised procedural standards is essential to harmonizing RSD and ensuring that persons of concern and the international community continue to have confidence in the fairness, integrity and quality of UNHCR decision-making.
 Originally published in 2003, a revised and updated version of the RSD Procedural Standards was published in 2020, to reflect legal and procedural developments.
-The Procedural Standards are available publicly here.
+Read the Procedural Standards.

 While primarily intended as an internal legal document to guide UNHCR operations in the conduct of refugee status determination under the Mandate, the RSD Procedural Standards have wider legal relevance, for they codify core due process standards applicable in the asylum process.
 To a large extent, they reflect the ‘crystallization’ of procedural practice in both mandate operations and national asylum systems based on relevant international human rights and refugee law standards.
 They should therefore be deemed to have significant weight and be utilized as such in devising strategies and proposals for strengthening or developing national asylum systems.